Nuha24/Database-Management-System/README.md

-A database system project using ORACLE..
+A database system project named Electricity bill manaement system using ORACLE..
 It shows all features like Adding Bills, Deposit Money, Total Bills, Information of Users and Admins etc.